Bloodlines - Preview

 “I see.
 A woman in command… very hot,” he said, raising one eyebrow.
 “Is there a last name to that, Abigail?”

-Abbi picked up her weights and really wanted him to go away and desperately didn’t want to give him her name; the only name she could come up with at that moment was… “Barclay.”
+Abbi picked up her weights again and really wanted him to go away.
+Desperate not to give him her name, the only name she could come up with at that moment was… “Barclay.”

 The man’s eyes widened.
 “Your name is Barclay?”